-The first problem was an intermittent stern light connection.
+The first problem that I had was an intermittent stern light connection.
 Next was an intermittent primary ground wire.
 When I removed and disassembled the West Marine breaker panel to clean it, all the spade connectors had some level of salt water corrosion.
 Then the main ground conductor failed entirely and I had to replace it.
 Upon further inspection, all the conductors to the battery and breaker panel showed extensive corrosion for several feet under the insulation that made them brittle and prone to breaking.
-And there was no overcurrent protection at the battery.
+There was no overcurrent protection at the battery either.
 Since electrical system failures are a major cause of onboard fires, it’s also true that what you cannot see can hurt you.

-Rather than build all of that new wiring on an unsafe and crumbling foundation, I decided to rewire the boat so that everything was new and built (as close as practicable) to American Boat and Yacht Council standard E-11 – AC & DC Electrical Systems on Boats.
+Rather than connect the new accessories to an unsafe and crumbling foundation, I decided to rewire the boat so that everything was new and built (as close as practicable) to the American Boat and Yacht Council standard E-11 – AC & DC Electrical Systems on Boats.

 Disclaimer: I make no claims that the methods described in this article meet the current ABYC E-11 standard in any way.
 The reader is solely responsible for any consequences of following this advice and is encouraged to seek professional assistance if they are unfamiliar with this subject.

 - Take inventory of the existing and planned devices

 - Calculate the total potential load of each circuit

 - Select a new panel with at least as many breakers as the planned circuits